Welcome To Sacramento Law Group LLP

 Dear Prospective Client:

-Thank you for considering me to be your Sacramento bankruptcy attorney.
-I am the managing attorney at Sacramento Law Group and I can help you achieve debt relief through bankruptcy.
-Now, I understand that you may be hesitant to pick up the phone and call an attorney.
-Maybe you think that bankruptcy attorneys are too expensive, or perhaps you are unsure about filing for bankruptcy.
-To help you receive advice and learn more about bankruptcy I offer a free consultation.
-During the consultation I will give you valuable advice so that you can make an informed decision about bankruptcy.
+Thank you for considering me to be your bankruptcy attorney.
+Now, I understand you may be hesitant to pick up the phone and call an attorney.
+Maybe you think that bankruptcy attorneys are too expensive or are unsure about filing bankruptcy.
+To help you receive advice and learn more about bankruptcy I offer free consultations.
+During your consultation, I will give you valuable advice so that you can make an informed decision about bankruptcy.
 I guarantee that you will walk out of your consultation knowing more about bankruptcy than when you walked in.
 Since the consultation is free, I encourage you to pick up the phone and call my firm at (916) 596-1018 to schedule your free consultation.

 I Make Bankruptcy Easy

-As a Sacramento bankruptcy attorney I try to make bankruptcy as easy as possible for my clients.
-I start by ordering a professional credit report to help you list debts, and enroll you in the required education courses to save you the inconvenience.
+As a bankruptcy attorney, I try to make bankruptcy as easy as possible for my clients.
+I start by ordering a professional credit report to help you list debts and direct you to affordable required education courses to save you the hassle of finding them on your own.
 I will prepare your petition, schedules, and statements (usually 30-40 pages long) and review these documents with you before you sign them.
-After I have electronically filed these documents with the court I will represent you at the meeting of creditors, address any incoming reaffirmation agreements, and remain available to you until a discharge and closing order have been received.
+After I have electronically filed these documents with the court I will represent you at the meeting of creditors, address reaffirmation agreements, and remain available to you until a discharge and closing order have been received.

 Call To Receive a Free Consultation

-The first step towards debt relief begins by calling Sacramento Law Group at (916) 596-1018.
-I will meet with you to discuss your debt relief options and if you choose to file for bankruptcy I will guide you through the process.
+The first step towards debt relief begins by calling Sacramento Law Group LLP at (916) 596-1018.
+I will meet with you to discuss debt relief options and guide you through bankruptcy.

 Schedule A Free Consultation

 Adam Garcia is the managing attorney at Sacramento Law Group.
 Mr. Garcia practices consumer bankruptcy law and helps individuals achieve debt relief through bankruptcy.
-As a Sacramento bankruptcy attorney Mr. Garcia can help you file for Chapter 7 or Chapter 13 bankruptcy.
+As a bankruptcy attorney, Mr. Garcia can help you file for Chapter 7 or Chapter 13 bankruptcy.

 - Flat Fees: Sacramento Law Group charges flat fees for Chapter 7 and 13 cases.
+Our bankruptcy fees are featured on http://sacramentobankruptcylawyer.us/.
 Unlike firms that charge by the hour for an attorney, we make every attempt to charge a flat fee for chapter 7 & 13 cases.

 - Customer Service: We believe in customer service.
 When you hire our attorney Sacramento Law Group believes that your satisfaction is a top priority.